studylox/_OneNote/README.md

 # Project description
-Read and write with Microsoft OneNote
+Read and write with Microsoft OneNote.
-Microsoft Graph.NET MVC Project
+Microsoft Graph.NET MVC Project.
-This project is the entry of hack-together
+This project is the entry of hack-together.

 # .NET Core MVC (Model - View - Controller) web app connected to Microsoft Graph